maundergit/csv_tools/csv_plot/csv_plot_help.md

                         this is enable only for --format=html --width WIDTH         width of output
   --height HEIGHT       height of output

+remark:
+  for animation column, colon ":" must be escaped by "". ex: "Animation\:Column". if datetime column was used as column for animation, format of datetime should be defined. see datetime  Basic date and time types  Python 3.9.4 documentation https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior

 example:
   csv_plot_heatmap.py --xrange=0,.5 --yrange=0,.5 --format=html test_plot.csv ABC001 ABC002